Accounting for scalar non-Gaussianity in secondary gravitational waves: Models for illustration

-Our primary objective in this work is to examine the possible imprints of the scalar non-Gaussianity on the power spectra and hence on the $\ogw(f)$ computed for these models.
-Hence, we calculate the correction to the power spectrum by the procedure discussed earlier in section~\ref{sec:pc}.
+Our primary objective in this work is to examine the possible imprints of the scalar non-Gaussianity on the power spectra and on the $\ogw(f)$ in these models.
+Hence, we begin by calculating the correction to the power spectrum by the procedure discussed earlier in section~\ref{sec:pc}.
 We first compute the scalar bispectrum for the models.
-We evaluate all the contributions arising from the third order action governing the scalar perturbations and arrive at the complete form of the scalar bispectra $G(k_1,k_2,k_3)$ [cf. Eqs.~\eqref{eq:sbs} and \eqref{eq:cG}] for each of the models.
+We evaluate all the contributions arising from the third order action governing the scalar perturbations and arrive at the complete form of the scalar bispectra $G(k_1,k_2,k_3)$ [\cf Eqs.~\eqref{eq:sbs} and \eqref{eq:cG}] for each of the models.
 We then use the relation given in Eq.~\eqref{eq:fnl-work}, to obtain the associated $\fnl(k_1,k_2,k_3)$.
 This $\fnl(k_1,k_2,k_3)$ is then substituted into Eq.~\eqref{eq:pc-fnl}, to finally arrive at the correction to the power spectrum $\pc(k)$.
-Since the bispectrum for the models of interest are not easily solved analytically, we perform this calculation numerically.
+Since the bispectra for the models of interest are not easy to evaluate analytically, we perform this calculation numerically.

-Utilizing the bispectrum and the power spectrum computed, we obtain the numerical estimate of $\fnl(k_1,k_2,k_3)$.
-We present the behavior of this parameter, in Fig.~\ref{fig:fnl-compare}, for both the models of interest in various limits of the configuration of wavenumbers, {\it viz.}, the squeezed limit ($\vkc \to {\bf 0},\,\vka = -\vkb$), equilateral limit ($k_1 = k_2 = k_3 = k$) and the flattened limit ($k_1 = k_2 = k,\,k_3 = 2\,k$).
+We present the behavior of this parameter, in Fig.~\ref{fig:fnl-compare}, for both the models of interest in various limits of the configuration of wavenumbers, \viz, the squeezed limit ($\vkc \to {\bf 0},\,\vka = -\vkb$), equilateral limit ($k_1 = k_2 = k_3 = k$) and the flattened limit ($k_1 = k_2 = k,\,k_3 = 2\,k$).
 The parameter exhibits non-trivial behavior close to the wavenumber corresponding to the peak in the power spectra.
 The behavior is smoother over scales farther from the peak in the spectra.
 We also present the density plot of $\fnl$ around the peak in the power for these models in Fig~\ref{fig:fnl-2D-compare}.
 We find that $\fnl$ is largely local in its behavior around the peak.
 We should note that the value of $\fnl$ is lesser than unity over this range of wavenumbers close to the peak.
-However, we notice deviation from these local values as we move further from the peak, i.e. $k_3$ takes values smaller than $k_1$.
+However, we notice deviation from these local values as we move further from the peak, \ie $k_3$ takes values smaller than $k_1$.